Steps that could save your furry family member’s life.

 Extend your dog’s or cat’s head and neck.
 Use one hand to close their jaw, then form a seal by placing your mouth over your pet's nose.
 Blow into his/her nostrils every three seconds.
 Make sure no air escapes between your mouth and their nose.

-• Single rescuer: Breathe into your pet’s nose one time for every five compressions
+- Single rescuer: Breathe into your pet’s nose one time for every five compressions you do.

 Check for a pulse: Bring your pet’s left elbow back toward their chest to locate their heart and pulse point.
 Locating a heartbeat on fatter, furrier animals can be tricky.
 Try to feel their pulse by running your finger along their inner paw down to their wrist area just below their dewclaw.